Halo 2: Gameplay

-Like Halo: Combat Evolved, the Xbox version of Halo 2 features a multiplayer system that allows players to compete with each other in split-screen and system link modes; in addition, it added support for online multiplayer via Xbox Live.
+Like Halo, the Xbox version of Halo 2 features a multiplayer system that allows players to compete with each other in split-screen and system link modes; in addition, it added support for online multiplayer via Xbox Live.
 Instead of implementing multiplayer by having players manually join lobbies, as was common in games at the time, Halo 2 used matchmaking.
 Players chose the general type of match they want to play, and the game selected the map and gametype and automatically found other players.
 This "playlist" system automated the process of finding matches to keep a steady flow of games available at all times, and combined a skill-ranking system on top.

 The Xbox Live multiplayer and downloadable content features of the Xbox version of Halo 2 were supported until the discontinuation of the service in April 2010, with the final multiplayer session concluding May 10, almost a month after the service was officially terminated.
-Multiplayer for the PC version of the game used Games for Windows – Live.
+Multiplayer for the PC version used Games for Windows – Live.
 The PC multiplayer servers were taken offline in June 2013.
 Online servers for the original Xbox version were made available again with an unofficial service, Insignia, in 2024.